WePay Terms of Service - United States

 3. API Developer Relationship with WePay

 WePay offers an application programming interface ("API") to retrieve information from or submit requests to WePay.
-Developers who use the WePay API, the applications that they develop, and the users that these applications serve, are subject to the terms of this Agreement.
+WePay also offers software development kits (“SDKs”) to make API calls and simplify mobile app development.
+Developers who use the WePay API or SDKs, the applications that they develop, and the users that these applications serve, are subject to the terms of this Agreement.

-WePay will issue you an access token for each user of your API application who creates a WePay Account.
+WePay will issue you an access token for each user of your API or SDK application who creates a WePay Account.
 You agree that access tokens are the property of WePay, and that misuse of access tokens by you or your users could cause substantial loss and damage to WePay.
-If your API application uses WePay's Tokenization API to facilitate payments for Merchants, the credit card tokens will be associated with the API application, not the individual Merchant.
-Consequently, as the developer of the API application, you will be responsible for complying with the Payment Card Industry Data Security Standard ("PCI DSS") with respect to the primary account number and other protected information you collect from users of the API application.
+If your API or SDK application uses WePay's Tokenization API to facilitate payments for Merchants, the credit card tokens will be associated with the API or SDK application, not the individual Merchant.
+Consequently, as the developer of the API or SDK application, you will be responsible for complying with the Payment Card Industry Data Security Standard ("PCI DSS") with respect to the primary account number and other protected information you collect from users of the API or SDK application.
 You will implement appropriate measures to protect the security of the access tokens and credit card tokens, and you will notify WePay promptly if you suspect they have been misappropriated or misused.

-Developers can use the WePay API to integrate their applications with the WePay Service, subject to important conditions.
+Developers can use the WePay API and SDKs to integrate their applications with the WePay Service, subject to important conditions.

 4. Limitations on WePay's and Others' Responsibility

-Neither WePay, GPC, nor any other third party makes any representations or guarantees regarding Merchants or Purchasers utilizing the Service.
-Use of our Service in no way represents any endorsement by WePay, GPC or any Network, of a user's existence, legitimacy, ability, policies, practices, or beliefs.
+Neither WePay nor any other third party makes any representations or guarantees regarding Merchants or Purchasers utilizing the Service.
+Use of our Service in no way represents any endorsement by WePay or any Network, of a user's existence, legitimacy, ability, policies, practices, or beliefs.
 WePay does not have control of, or liability for, goods or services that are paid for with the Service.
-Merchant acknowleges and agrees that receipt of Purchaser information via the Service or Google Wallet Instant Buy does not indicate that the Purchaser's payment instrument has sufficient available funds, that a transaction will be authorized or processed, or that the transaction will not later result in a chargeback or reversal.
+Merchant acknowleges and agrees that receipt of Purchaser information via the Service does not indicate that the Purchaser's payment instrument has sufficient available funds, that a transaction will be authorized or processed, or that the transaction will not later result in a chargeback or reversal.

 A charitable organization may use WePay to accept payments as a Merchant.
 Not all charitable organizations are tax-exempt, and not all contributions to charitable organizations are tax-deductible.
 Charitable organizations are responsible for correctly classifying themselves and their transactions, issuing any required reports and receipts, and making any required tax or other filings.
 Contributors are responsible for verifying the status of organizations to which they donate and reporting their donations correctly for tax and other purposes.
 WePay specifically disclaims any liability in this regard.